Philosophy of Financial Aid

-PTS subsidizes the tuition rate so students can earn a degree at a reasonable cost: $470/master's credit and $358/doctor of ministry credit.
+PTS subsidizes our tuition rate so students can earn a degree at a reasonable cost: $470/master's credit and $358/doctor of ministry credit.

 Contact Financial Aid